sundials-codes/ceda-demonstrations/README.md

 ## Installation

-The following steps describe how to build the demonstration code in a Linux or OS X environment.  **Note: these instructions are still under construction**
+The following steps describe how to build the demonstration code in a Linux or OS X environment.

 ### Gettting the Code